 Explore the Erie Canalway National Heritage Corridor

-Enjoy each Erie Canal city, town, and village along the 115-mile stretch between the Cayuga-Seneca Canal and the Niagara River.
+Enjoy each canal town along the 115-mile stretch between the Cayuga-Seneca Canal and the Niagara River, with Rochester at the heart.

 Many of our City of Rochester parks have beginnings embedded in Rochester’s youth.
 Some were even designed by notable landscape architects.